 Skiing, snowboarding, skating.
-Blue Mountain and winter go hand in hand, but what do you know about summer at Blue Mountain?
-What can their possibly be to do in the summer?
+Blue Mountain Resorts and winter go hand in hand, but what do you know about summer at Blue Mountain Resorts?
+What can there possibly be to do in the summer?

 My kids are nothing if not active, so when Blue Mountain Resorts invited us to stay with them in June and test drive some of their great activities, well giddy up I said.
 Bring it on.

 What Can You Do in Summer at Blue Mountain Resort?